naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 In the example above you can see a function node that has been created to intercept MQTT messages for the device and "translate" them to the required format to send back to Node-RED Smart Home Control.

-.. tip:: When both an "alexa-smart-home-v3" and "alexa-smart-home-v3-state" node are used in a flow you must ensure that these nodes are configured for the same device.
+.. warning:: When both an "alexa-smart-home-v3" and "alexa-smart-home-v3-state" node are used in a flow you must ensure that these nodes are configured for the same device.

 Auto Acknowledge
 ***************